Myrrha: Literature

 In 1997 American poet Frank Bidart wrote Desire, which was another retelling of the myth of Myrrha as it was presented in the Metamorphoses by Ovid.
 The case of Myrrha, critic Langdon Hammer notes, is the worst possible made against desire, because the story of Myrrha shows how sex can lead people to destroy others as well as themselves.
 He comments that "the "precious bitter resin" into which Myrrha's tears are changed tastes bitter and sweet, like Desire as a whole".
 He further writes: "The inescapability of desire makes Bidart's long story of submission to it a kind of affirmation.
 Rather than aberrant, the Ovidian characters come to feel exemplary".

+Myrrha - or Smyrna - is also mentioned in André Aciman's 2019 novel Find Me.